 Winning case study 2

 For example, a veteran applied for disability benefits for PTSD.
-During his Social Security hearing, he testified that he witnessed a young girl get hit by a vehicle while on patrol during his service.
+During his Social Security disability hearing, he testified that he witnessed a young girl get hit by a vehicle while on patrol during his service.
 He testified t hat since his service, he started blacking out and became violent.
 The veteran’s advocate presented medical evidence documenting his symptoms.
 The judge’s decision included a summary of his testimony.
 His advocate was able to submit his decision to the VA.
 This helped establish that his PTSD was connected to his service.
 The VA increased the veteran’s disability rating.

 Experienced hearing advocate